How Open Contracting Lift projects are reforming public procurement

 Buenos Aires is home to nearly a quarter of Argentina’s smaller businesses.
 However, many SMEs in Buenos Aires do not submit applications for public tenders, and these businesses have been particularly hard-hit by the economic crisis caused by COVID-19.

 A cross-departmental coalition with key stakeholders across city hall is implementing strategies to strengthen SME participation in the city’s procurement process.
-The city will increase vendor registration and SME certification by streamlining processes, as well as reduce payment terms for framework agreements, and carry out capacity building strategies to improve the quality of bids.
+The city will analyze barriers facing local businesses to increase vendor registration and SME certification and develop strategies to overcome those obstacles, including improving vendor communications, streamlining processes, and carrying out capacity building strategies to improve the quality of bids.
 These strategies will be integrated into the larger work undertaken by the Office of Economic Development to assist SMEs in the post-COVID recovery process.

 - Launched a vendor’s portal for COVID-19 emergency procurement.
 The portal allows businesses to share their ability to provide goods and services to combat the emergency.